 High carbon steel – stronger and harder than stainless steel, but you’ll need to look after it to make sure your blade doesn’t rust.

-When it comes to the handle, there’s an even wider range of metal, synthetic and natural materials available.
+When it comes to the handle, there are an even wider range of metal, synthetic and natural materials available.

-The difference between them largely comes down to personal preference and how the knife feels in your hand, but if you’re a details person then Knife Informer has put together a handy guide to 11 different materials for knife handles.
+The difference between them largely comes down to personal preference and how the knife feels in your hand.

 If you’re car camping then this is unlikely to be a consideration, but if you’re backpacking, every ounce matters!

 There’s a huge range of camping knives on the market at different price points.

 Generally speaking, you’ll pay more for better quality steel and workmanship but as you’ll see, there are some excellent knives available for very reasonable prices.

 What you want to avoid is buying a knife just because it’s cheap.

 And then finding that it’s one of the rubbish ones and have it break the first time you use it for anything more than cutting cucumbers.

 For example, in the UK, it’s illegal to carry a fixed blade or lock knife or a folding knife with a blade longer than 3″ in public without good reason.

 No one wants to end up in jail, so you need to be aware of what the law says in your country or state as it could affect what type of camping knife you choose to buy, and what precautions you take to use it legally and safely.

 7. How It Feels

 Obviously, this isn’t something that can be easily conveyed in a written article (bring on virtual reality!) but it’s worth mentioning.

 As our hands and fingers are all different shapes and sizes, a knife that feels comfortable in one person’s hand may be too big/small/awkward in another person’s.